Save big (up to $1,875) on small business tools with our free membership, business.com+

 What is IVR?

 IVR systems are programs designed to interact with live callers through voice recognition tools or telephone keypads.
 Instead of using a live person to direct calls, the IVR system provides a faster way to send callers to the right department.
-IVR systems are a necessity to handle heavy call volume at call centers.
+IVR systems are essential for organizations managing heavy call volumes, including customer service centers and small businesses.

 How does IVR work?